Steve Baker (motorcyclist): Early career

+AMA competition

 Baker began competing in the AMA National Championship in 1973 and experienced his first success when he finished second to former world champion Kel Carruthers at the Talladega Superspeedway.
+In 1974, Yamaha introduced the Yamaha TZ700 motorcycle which was far more powerful than any previous motorcycle made available to the public.
+Baker spent the year learning to adapt to the increased power but, he suffered a broken leg at Talladega and was forced to miss the remainder of the season.

+The motorcycle technology of the late 1970s featured engines with power in excess of what the frames and tires of the day could accommodate.
+The resulting tire spin caused the motorcycle to buck and shake as it continually lost then regained traction.
+Baker's dirt track riding experience, where sliding the rear tire to one side is used as a method to steer the motorcycle around a corner, allowed him to adapt to the powerful TZ750 motorcycle that dominated the 750 class during the 1970s.

-In the 1974 season, he suffered a broken leg at Talladega and was forced to miss the rest of the season.
-In 1975 he scored a second place behind Gene Romero at the Daytona 200, then considered to be one of the most prestigious motorcycle races in the world.
+Baker was one of only five riders to receive a special OW31 Yamaha TZ750 from the Yamaha factory for the 1975 season.
+He scored a second place behind Gene Romero at the 1975 Daytona 200, then considered to be one of the most prestigious motorcycle races in the world.

-Although Baker's Yamaha motorcycle experienced a mechanical failure at the 1976 Daytona 200, he won the prestigious Imola 200 pre-season race in Europe, then traveled to Great Britain to compete for the North American team in the 1976 Transatlantic Trophy match races which, pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series.
+Although Baker's Yamaha motorcycle experienced a mechanical failure while leading the 1976 Daytona 200, he won the prestigious Imola 200 pre-season race in Italy.
+He then traveled to Great Britain to compete for the North American team in the 1976 Transatlantic Trophy match races which, pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series.
 Baker dominated the series as the top individual points leader winning four of the six races.

-He then returned the United States to compete in the AMA Grand National Championship where he earned his first AMA national victory when he won the Loudon Classic.
-He also won the 250cc support class at the Loudon Classic.
+Baker returned the United States to compete in the AMA Grand National Championship where he earned his first AMA national victory when he won the Loudon Classic.
+He also won the 250cc support class at Loudon.
 He repeated his Loudon victories at the Laguna Seca Raceway, again winning the national and the 250c support race.
-He then returned to Europe where he won the Mallory Park Race of the Year.
+He finished the year by winning the Mallory Park Race of the Year, defeating the reigning World Champion Barry Sheene and multiple World Champion Giacomo Agostini amongst others.
 By the end of the 1976 season, Baker was considered to be Kenny Roberts' equal in road racing.

-Baker's good results earned him a factory sponsored ride with the Yamaha factory team for the 1977 season.
-The 1977 season marked the debut of the Formula 750 World Championship beginning with the Daytona 200.
-Baker traded the lead with Kenny Roberts several times before he prevailed to win at Daytona.
-He finished second to Roberts at the Imola 200, then won in France, Austria and Belgium to win the 1977 Formula 750 title.
-He also finished second to Barry Sheene in the 500cc world championship.